David-Manniche/TheMarket/readme.txt

     => 034808 - All action button should listed above all listings in admin.
     => 035214 - Add review button should not be displayed on product detail page if that item is not bought by current logged in user.
     => 035345 - If more than 1 page comments are posted on blog detail page then with load more button Login link is displaying with each result displayed after clicking it.
+    => 035334 - On product reviews page when filter applied "review for" for any non existing user review result displayed No result found then by clicking Clear search result not revert back to default lising.

 New Features:
     => 71188 - Add setting for making brand field optional